Do I need a TV licence?

 Additionally, if you pay for a licence at home, it'll cover you on a mobile device outside of your home too (subject to certain conditions – see below).

 The BBC contracts the collection and administration of the TV licence out to TV Licensing.
-According to the BBC, the money you pay is split between the following resources (figures do not total 100% due to rounding):
+According to the BBC, the money you pay is split as follows:

 - Radio (17%)

-You can watch almost anything on catch-up: soaps, documentaries, dramas, cartoons and films.
-And because services such as The ITV Hub only take a few hours to update, you could watch the latest installment of The X Factor not long after it's been on ITV 1.
+You can watch almost anything on these catch-up services: soaps, documentaries, dramas, cartoons, comedy, sport and films.
+And because services such as the ITV Hub only take a few hours to update, you can watch the latest instalment of Coronation Street not long after it's been broadcast live on ITV 1.

 How can I cancel?
-If you're absolutely sure you no longer need a licence, you can formally let TV licensing know.
+If you're sure you no longer need a licence, you can formally let TV Licensing know.
 Although there's no legal obligation to do this, it says doing so will prevent an increasing number of letters coming your way.

 - Cancel payment first.
 If you pay by direct debit you can cancel it by filling out TV Licensing's contact form.
 Tell it you no longer watch TV and confirm your current address.
 You'll also need to cancel your direct debit with your bank.
 If you pay with a TV Licensing payment card, you'll need to call 0300 555 0286.

 - Then fill out the declaration.
-Everyone who no longer requires a TV licence – including those who pay in cash at certain stores or Post Offices, who don't need to do the above – can fill out a No Licence Needed declaration form.
+Anyone who no longer requires a TV licence – including those who pay in cash at certain shops or post offices, who don't need to do the above – can fill out a 'no licence needed' declaration form.
 After this, keep your confirmation email from TV Licensing as proof.

 Is this legal?
-Yes, you don't need a licence so long as you are not watching live TV or using BBC iPlayer and are only watching on-demand or catch-up on other services.
-However, TV Licensing says its figures show less than 2% of people only watch catch-up TV – so don't cancel your licence unless you are absolutely sure you don't need it.
+Yes.
+You don't need a licence as long as you are not watching live TV or using BBC iPlayer and are only watching on-demand or catch-up on other services.
+However, TV Licensing says its figures show fewer than 2% of people only watch catch-up TV – so don't cancel your licence unless you are sure you don't need it.

 The rule is if you are watching live TV or using BBC iPlayer you'll need a licence.
-It makes no difference whether you're watching on a mobile, tablet, laptop or good old fashioned set in the corner of your living room.
+It makes no difference whether you're watching on a mobile, tablet, laptop or good old-fashioned telly box in the corner of your living room.

-It's a very good question, and indeed there are some who believe the BBC is trapped in a corner by this.
-If it were to start charging people who watch the odd bit of iPlayer online, it would be like the record companies who prosecute 14-year-olds for a few illegally downloaded tracks.
+It's a good question, and there are some who believe the BBC has backed itself into a corner.
+If it were to start prosecuting people who watch the odd bit of iPlayer online, it would be like the record companies that take 14-year-olds to court over a few illegally downloaded tracks.

 Yes if you're watching BBC iPlayer, but technically no if you only use other catch-up services.
-But proving it will be nightmarish, especially if your TV is connected to an aerial or satellite dish and is capable of receiving a signal.
-So you may find yourself in a tricky situation.
+But proving it will be difficult, especially if your TV is connected to an aerial or satellite dish and is capable of receiving a signal.
+So it's possible you could find yourself in a tricky situation.

 Enquiry officers do not have any legal powers to come into your home unless they have a search warrant from a magistrate, or sheriff if you are in Scotland.
 They have an implied right under common law to come to your front door and let you know they are there.

-If you refuse them entry they will have to leave, but TV Licensing may then use other methods such as a warrant from court, or detection equipment, which can find if there is TV receiving equipment at a home.
+If you refuse them entry they have to leave, but TV Licensing may then use other methods such as a warrant from court, or detection equipment, which can find if there is TV-receiving equipment in your home.

-This is because you're recording them as they are being shown on a TV channel.
-It doesn't matter when you watch them, or how they were recorded – you still need a licence.
+This is because you're recording it as it's being shown on a TV channel.
+It doesn't matter when you watch it, or how it was recorded – you still need a licence.

-If catch-up TV isn't enough, and you want movies too, sign up for a subscription to an online film service like Netflix or Amazon Prime Video, or watch for free on YouTube.
+If catch-up TV isn't enough, and you want movies too, sign up for a subscription to an online film service like Netflix or watch for free on YouTube.

 You don't need a licence for these as they don't appear on a TV channel at the same time as you're watching, nor are they the BBC's iPlayer.

 There are lots of packages and options available, with 1,000s of titles to stream.
-See our Watch Movies Online guide for full info.
+See our Watch Movies & TV Online guide for full info.

 Watching 'live TV' without a licence is against the law.
 TV Licensing has enforcement officers that carry out checks.
-Fee dodgers can face prosecution plus a fine of up to £1,000 (£2,000 if you live in Guernsey) if they're found to be watching 'live TV' without a licence.
+Fee dodgers can face prosecution plus a fine of up to £1,000 (£2,000 if you live in Guernsey or £500 in Jersey) if they're found to be watching 'live TV' without a licence.

 You cannot be imprisoned for TV licence evasion in itself, although you can be imprisoned for non-payment of a fine imposed by the court.